shrshj/arduino-unity3d/DC-Pump-Solenoid/README.md

 1- Wiring...

-Try to make a triangle shape connection between Solenoid, Pump and, power suply.
+Try to make a triangle shape connection between Solenoid, Pump and, power suply (based on my experience no difference if we swap pos).
 I used a 9V power charger for power.

 <img src="https://github.com/shshjmakerspace/ArduinoUnity3D/blob/main/DC-Pump-Solenoid/-media/wiring.jpg" width="700"/>